slviajero/tinybasic/MANUAL.md

 ### Bitwise arithemtic operators

-If BASIC 2 is compiled with the HASBITWISE option, two operators and one function is added.
+In BASIC 2 two operators and one function have been added for bitwise operations.
 The operators >> and << shift the value on the left side bitwise.
 The logic is like in the C programming language.
 Operator precendence is equivalent to multiplication.
 Typical use would be

 PRINT 1<<2